pornkamolp/Pornkamol_Portfolio/Week3.md

 ### 1.1 The data I chose

 <p>
 The data visualisation I chose is in the passage about “How many people die and how many are born each year?”
-Which is published by Our world in data.</p>
+Which is published by Our world in data.
+Form the origibal website, there is a dataset provided.
+In the dataset, there are datas about number of births and death per year.
+From 1950 to 2015, it is recorded data and, from 2015 to 2099, the data is predicted.</p>
 https://ourworldindata.org/births-and-deaths